emaloney/MBDataEnvironment/README.md

 #### Boolean Expressions

-When an expression is evaluated in a boolean context, the Mockingbird expression engine recognizes an additional set of operators and comparators to make boolean logic possible:
+When an expression is evaluated in a *boolean context*, the Mockingbird expression engine recognizes an additional set of operators and comparators to make boolean logic possible:

 Boolean operator|Purpose
 ----------------|-------